-Getting care when you have a medical emergency
+H1.
+Care when you have a medical emergency

-What is a medical emergency?
+Definition of a medical emergency

 A medical emergency is a medical condition with symptoms such as severe pain or serious injury.
 The condition is so serious that, if it does not get immediate medical attention, you or anyone with an average knowledge of health and medicine could expect it to result in: